Louisville vs. Air Force First Responder Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 - Louisville is 6-4 against the spread and 6-5 overall in games when it records more than 19.1 points.

-- Louisville is 6-5 against the spread and 6-6 overall when the team amasses over 288.2 yards.
+- In games that Louisville amasses over 288.2 yards, the team is 6-5 against the spread and 6-6 overall.

-- The Cardinals have turned the ball over 13 times this season, three fewer than the Falcons have forced (16).
+- The Cardinals have 13 giveaways this season, while the Falcons have 16 takeaways .

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.